 Medicare, Part A Income and Expenditures as a Percent of Taxable Payroll.
 Chart 5 illustrates income (excluding interest) and expenditures as a percentage of taxable payroll.
-The projected HI cost rates shown in the 2020 report are lower than those from the 2019 report for all years largely because of lower expenditures attributable to lower than projected 2019 spending and the incorporation of TTD into the demographic factors used in the projection model.
-The standard HI payroll tax rate is scheduled to remain constant as is the additional earnings tax paid by high-income workers.
+The standard HI payroll tax rate is not scheduled to change in the future under current law, most payroll tax income as a percentage of taxable payroll is estimated to remain constant at 2.9 percent.
 Income from taxation of Social Security benefits will also increase faster than taxable payroll because the income thresholds determining taxable benefits are not indexed for price inflation.
 Since these income thresholds are not indexed, over time an increasing proportion of workers and their earnings will become subject to the additional HI tax rate.

-In 2020 and beyond, as indicated in Chart 5, the cost rate is projected to rise, primarily due to the continued retirements of those in the Baby Boom generation and partly due to an acceleration of health services cost growth.
-This cost rate increase is moderated by the accumulating effect of the productivity adjustments to provider price updates, which are estimated to reduce annual HI per capita cost growth by an average of 0.7 percent through 2029 and 1.0 percent thereafter.
-The percentage of expenditures covered by non-interest income is projected to decrease from 90 precent in 2026 to 78 percent in 2044 and then to increase to about 90 precent by the end of the projection period.
+In 2021 and beyond, as indicated in Chart 5, the cost rate is projected to rise, primarily due to the continued retirements of those in the Baby Boom generation and partly due to an acceleration of health services cost growth.
+This cost rate increase is moderated by the accumulating effect of the productivity adjustments to provider price updates, which are estimated to reduce annual HI per capita cost growth by an average of 0.5 percent through 2030 and 1.0 percent thereafter.
+The percentage of expenditures covered by tax revenues is projected to decrease from 91.0 percent in 2026 to 78.0 percent in 2045 and then to increase to about 91.0 percent by the end of the projection period.

-Chart 5-Medicare Part A Income (Excluding Interest) and Expenditures as a Percent of Taxable Payroll 1970-2094
+Chart 5-Medicare Part A Income (Excluding Interest) and Expenditures as a Percent of Taxable Payroll 2016-2095

 Medicare, Part A Income and Expenditures as a Percent of GDP.
 Chart 6 shows estimated annual non-interest income and expenditures, expressed as a percent of GDP, the total value of goods and services produced in the U.S. This measure provides an idea of the relative financial resources that will be necessary to pay for Medicare services.
-In 2019, the expenditures were \$328.3 billion, which was 1.5 percent of GDP.
-This percentage is projected to increase steadily until about 2045 and then remain fairly level throughout the rest of the 75-year period, as the accumulated effects of the price update reductions are realized.
+In 2020, the expenditures were \$402.2 billion, which was 1.9 percent of GDP.
+This percentage is projected to increase steadily until about 2042 and then remain fairly level throughout the rest of the 75-year period, as the accumulated effects of the price update reductions are realized.